Vancouver Metal Fabricator, Blacksmith & Artist

 For students with disabilities, I invented unique ways for them to access machinery, complete their projects and graduate.
 Many of my students became full-time professors, researchers and entrepreneurs.

-To this day, teaching and training is something I relish.
+To this day, I relish teaching and training.